 When repairing lime based masonry it is important to remove all aged flakey joints and then thoroughly hydrate the existing masonry cement before repairing.
 Not only do you remove all loose cement by re-hydrating it helps when applying new mortar.
 If you were to just apply new mortar over aged lime joints the old sand and lime would absorb the water in the mortar and create a poor bond or cracking.

 When working with historic foundations we are careful to restore the structural integrity of the walls by setting loose stones and bricks.
 We make sure to set the stone that are loose rather than rely on the mortars.
+Lime mortar acts as a cushion rather than glue.
 A properly laid foundation stone will sit on its own and not require mortar to hold it in place.
 Brick replacement of damaged bricks that may be spalling or deteriorating.
 Brick pointing with a rich lime mix allows for waterproofing, a better bond of hard and soft bricks and full support of the foundation.
 Upon completion of all repairs a lime based coating can be added to all the walls to achieve a clean look and preservation of your basement.

 In the past sand and hair was used for plastering and coating foundations.
-When building stone or brick foundations a 10% or greater Portland cement ratio was used.
+When building stone or bricks after 1810 foundations used a 10% or greater Portland cement ratio was used.

 In cases where mortar requires a greater strength such as buildings or foundation it is advantageous to use Portland cement.
 Investigation by various historical authorities has proven the fact that hydrated lime and Portland cement can be mixed in any portion of 10% of hydrate to Portland cement for making a cement mortar to an addition of 10% of addition of Portland cement for making a hydrated lime mortar.
 Ratios used typically in early European and Massachusetts building were 65 cement .35 lime or 1 lime 5 sand.